 parcc ebsr items

 The Partnership for Assessment of Readiness for College and Careers (PARCC) is a consortium of US States working together to develop educational assessments aligned with the Common Core State Standards.
 This is a daunting task, and PARCC is doing an admirable job, especially with their focus on utilizing technology.
-However, one of the new item types has a serious psychometric fault that deserves a caveat with regards to scoring.
+However, one of the new item types has a serious psychometric fault that deserves a caveat with regards to scoring and validation.

 The item type is an “Evidence-Based Selected-Response” (PARCC EBSR) item format, commonly called a Part A/B item or Two-Part item.
 The goal of this format is to delve deeper into student understanding, and award credit for deeper knowledge while minimizing the impact of guessing.
 This is obviously an appropriate goal for assessment.
 To do so, the item is presented as two parts to the student, where the first part asks a simple question and the second part asks for supporting evidence to their answer in Part A. Students must answer Part A correctly to receive credit on Part B. As described on the PARCC website: